Matching, Essex: St Mary's Church

-The Church of St Mary the Virgin is Grade II* listed architecturally – there is no mention of it in the Domesday Book but the Norman church was probably built on an old Saxon site.
+The Church of St Mary the Virgin is Grade II* listed architecturally – there is no mention of it in the Domesday Book of 1086, but the Norman church was probably built on an old Saxon site.
 The tower was added in the 15th century.
 It is plain, square and embattled and surmounted by a low tiled spire and weather clock.
-It retains its original 13th century doorway.
+It retains its original 13th-century doorway.

 Six bells are in the tower, restored in 1990.
 It is inscribed "God Save the Queen".
 The second and third bells were originally cast about 1500 by William Culverden of Houndsditch, and inscribed "Sancte Thoma ora pro nobis" and "Sancta Anna ora pro nobis"; the fourth is inscribed "God Save the King.
 1615" and the fifth "God Save the King.
 1640" They were both made by Robert Oldfield of Hertford.
 A sixth bell was added in 1887 to celebrate the Jubilee of Queen Victoria.

 The clock on the church tower was removed from the old church at Epping when the church was pulled down, and set up in Matching in memory of Henry Selwin-Ibbetson, 1st Baron Rookwood of Down Hall.

 On the south wall the first window commemorates the restoration of the church by Lord and Lady Rookwood.
 The other stained window on the south wall is dedicated by parishioners and friends to the memory of Lord Rookwood who died on 15 January 1902.
-The east window, which commemorates Edan, Lady Rookwood, are by Powell of Whitefriars.
+The east window, which commemorates Edan, Lady Rookwood, is by Powell of Whitefriars.

 St Mary's organ is a rare Bevington with pipe work over the console.
 A brass plaque commemorates the erection of the organ by Mrs Calverley of Down Hall in memory of her brother, Sir Frederick Henniker, of the 60th Rifles, who died on 19 August 1908.

 Airfield

 A World War II airfield, RAF Matching, was located nearby in Matching Green.
 A memorial plaque remembers American airmen who lost their lives in World War II when stationed at RAF Matching.
-They came from the 391st Bombardment Group of the U.S Ninth Air Force.
+They came from the 391st Bombardment Group of the U.S. Ninth Air Force.